 The top states for small businesses get that way by offering a healthy financial environment where companies can thrive.
 One way for a state to do that is by pouring money into companies through grants and other programs.

-It can be expensive to run a business that’s heavily regulated by the government.
+It can be expensive to run a business that the government heavily regulates.
 Every dollar you spend to jump through legislative hoops is less money to move your product.

 Some states haven’t reviewed their small business laws for decades.
 They add new regulatory burdens on top of old ones, making it very difficult for entrepreneurs to operate.